 Looking ahead, the value of pensions and investments will continue to be affected by the value of the funds they’re invested in, and can fall as well as rise and there are no guarantees.
 The value is also likely to depend on broader economic factors, for example interest rates, currency movements and general views on the UK’s outlook.
 It isn’t possible to predict these in advance.
 You could get back less than you invest.

 If you’re considering changing where you’re invested, we recommend you speak to a financial adviser.
 We’re unable to provide advice.

-Could there be changes to when I can start to take a pension?
+Will there be changes to when I can start to take a pension?

 Not as a direct result of Brexit.
 The minimum age at which you can take a pension is set by the UK Government.
 It's currently age 55.